godotengine/godot/modules/game_help/Terrain3D/CONTRIBUTING.md

 ## Documentation

+All PRs that include new methods and features or changed functionality should include documentation updates.
+This could be in the form of a tutorial page for the user manual, or API changes to the XML Class Reference.

 ### User Manual

-The usage documentation lives in [doc/docs](https://github.com/TokisanGames/Terrain3D/tree/main/doc/docs) and is written in Markdown.
-Images are stored in images and videos are stored [_static/video](https://github.com/TokisanGames/Terrain3D/tree/main/doc/_static/video).
+Tutorials and usage documentation lives in [doc/docs](https://github.com/TokisanGames/Terrain3D/tree/main/doc/docs) and is written in Markdown (*.md).
+Images are stored in `images` and videos are stored [_static/video](https://github.com/TokisanGames/Terrain3D/tree/main/doc/_static/video).

-Man pages need to also be included in doc/index.rst.
-Readthedocs should then be able to find everything and build it upon a commit.
+Pages also need to be included in the table of contents `doc/index.rst`.
+Readthedocs will then be able to find everything it needs to build the html documentation upon a commit.

 ### Class Reference

-Godot's doc-tool is used to extract or update the class reference in [XML files](https://github.com/TokisanGames/Terrain3D/tree/main/doc/classes).
-These files are edited for class documentation.
-Then `build_docs.sh` can be used to generate the API rst files and the html files.
+The class reference documentation that contributors edit is stored in [XML files](https://github.com/TokisanGames/Terrain3D/tree/main/doc/classes).
+These files are used as the source for generated documentation.

 Edit the class reference according to the [Godot class reference primer](https://docs.godotengine.org/en/stable/contributing/documentation/class_reference_primer.html#doc-class-reference-primer).

+Godot's doc-tool is used to extract or update the class structure from the compiled addon.
+See below for instructions.

+### Using the Documentation Tools

+This step isn't required for contributors.
+You may ask for help generating the XML class structure so you can edit it, or generating the resulting RST files.

+#### To setup your system

+1. Use a bash shell available in linux, [gitforwindows](https://gitforwindows.org), or [Microsoft's WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+2. Install the following modules using python's pip: `pip install docutils myst-parser sphinx sphinx-rtd-theme sphinx-rtd-dark-mode`.
+3. Edit `doc/build_docs.sh` and adjust the paths to your Godot executable and `make_rst.py`, found in the Godot repository.

+#### To edit the documentation

+1. Build Terrain3D with your updated code.
+2. Within the `doc` folder, run `./build_docs.sh`.
+The following will occur:
+  - The Godot executable dumps the XML structure for all classes, including those of installed addons.
+  - Any existing XML files (eg Terrain3D*) will be updated with the new structure, leaving prior written documentation.
+  - Sphinx RST files are generated from the XML files.
+  - All non-Terrain3D XML files are removed.
+  - A local html copy of the docs are generated from the Markdown and RST files, and a browser is open to view them.
+3. Fill in the XML files with documentation of the new generated structure and make any other changes to the Markdown files.
+4. Run the script again to update the RST files.
+This isn't necessary for Markdown updates, except to view the changes locally.
+5. Push your updates to the Markdown, XML, and RST files to the repository.
+Due to the nature of generation scripts, carefully review the changes so you only push those you intend.
+6. Readthedocs will detect commits to the main tree and will build the online html docs from the Markdown and RST files.